Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Laterally Confined Ice Shelves

-As before, the initial value of that part of ${{\sigma }_{xx}}$ which created a $\frac{\partial u}{\partial x}$ term is $\frac{1}{2}\rho g'{{H}^{2}}$ (when integrated vertically) - see Equation 4.
+As before, the initial value of that part of ${{\sigma }_{xx}}$ caused by the $\frac{\partial u}{\partial x}$ term is $\frac{1}{2}\rho g'{{H}^{2}}$ when integrated vertically (Equation \ref{Equation_8}).
 Thus, for the shelf to start thickening, the total force from sidewalls must exceed the lateral integral of the above term (the total non-hydrostatic force, or pushing force).
 This way, there will no longer be any pushing force at all.
 With an even longer shelf and even more drag, it will change sign, making $\frac{\partial u}{\partial x}<0$.
 We assume that this is a good indicator of when sidewalls start to have a significant impact upon the dynamics of the flow.

 Henceforth, if we raise a negative number to a power, we mean that the absolute value of the number is raised to that power. \emph{The end result is always positive}.
-For the viscosity, we have assumed that $u=0$ along the walls, so only lateral variations contribute to the total strain there.
-As a rough estimate, we assume a triangular velocity profile which gives
+For the viscosity, we have assumed that $u=0$ along the walls (the no slip condition) so only lateral variations contribute to the total strain there.
+As a rough estimate, we assume a triangular velocity profile.

 This is an underestimate because the boundary layer is probably very thin so has more shear.
 Using also the fact that $\overline{u}=\frac{Q}{2Hd}$, we obtain that